 Previous Cambridge Degree:

-If you already hold a BA or above from Cambridge you cannot apply for undergraduate study at Hughes Hall.
+If you already hold a Cambridge University degree, you cannot study for an undergraduate honours degree at Cambridge.

 Please be aware that you need a valid visa to study – www.undergraduate.study.cam.ac.uk/international-students

 It is essential that your English language skills are good enough for you to undertake an intensive and challenging academic course which is taught and examined in English.

 Please note that a reasonable standard of spoken English is also required at the time of interview (e.g. an overall IELTS score of at least 6.0 for sciences or 6.5 for arts and social sciences).